evertheylen/probox/README.md

 - Podman-in-Podman is supported by default

+## Installation

+Copy the `probox.py` file to some directory in your $PATH.
+That's it, there are no dependencies except Python 3.11 or newer.

 ## TODO's

-- [ ] Make it easy to use images with different UIDs/usernames
+- [ ] Make it easy to use images with different UIDs/usernames!
 - [ ] Read up on `--userns=keep-id` and `--security-opt label=disable`.
 Both are needed right now for easy operation but I don't fully understand the security implications.
 - [ ] Improve speed of overlay push/pull, and make it work when container is stopped